ska-sa/katsdpcontroller/sandbox/README.md

 For overriding individual images, one can use `--image-override NAME:IMAGE` to specify the specific image to use for NAME.
-This will not be force-pulled, so a locally-build image will be used.
+This will not be force-pulled, so a locally-built image will be used.